WhizKidz Banner

 • Kodu - Create 3D games with just a few clicks and very little typing for those that want to get an early start in technology.

 Traditional programming languages are text-based languages taught in colleges and used in the software industry.
-WhizKidz offers an entire series of classes for the most popular languages so you can work your way from the beginning to become an expert.
+WhizKidz offers an entire series of courses for the most popular languages, so you can work your way up from a beginner to becoming an expert.

 • Web Dev (HTML/CSS/JavaScript) - Learn to create your own dynamic and interactive web site.